Classification of integers based on residue classes via modern deep learning algorithms: Acknowledgments

 This project originated from a discussion between Umair Ahsan (CHOP), Qian Liu (UNLV) and Kai Wang (CHOP/Penn) during the peak of COVID-19.
-We are grateful to Drs.
-Xin Sun (Penn) and Herman Gluck (Penn) for their support in pursuing scientific interests of our choosing.
+We are grateful to Dr. Xin Sun (Penn), Dr. Herman Gluck (Penn) and Penn Data Driven Discovery Initiative for their support of pursuing this project.
+We thank Wang lab members for helpful discussions and comments on the methods and results.